go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

   * vikunja
   * mariadb

-Synology has it's own GUI for managing Docker containers...
+Synology has its own GUI for managing Docker containers...
 But it's easier via docker compose.

 To do that, you can